 Excerpt from The Eye

 He is an “Eye” in the same way that someone might be a “Nose” in the perfume industry.
 Noses identify scents and formulate perfumes.
-Eyes, in the art world, discover paintings and establish authorship at a glance.
+Eyes in the art world discover paintings and establish authorship at a glance.
 But there the comparison ends.
 If the great Noses are creators, artists sometimes capable of moments of genius, neither Eyes nor art historians generally can be considered to be creators.
-Eyes observe, and this observation triggers a process of memory which allows them to see.
-The process is not a form of genius, but an acutely refined sense of analysis, an ability to break down the painting one is looking at into a collection of distinctive traits found in the diverse works of an artist.
+Eyes observe, and this observation triggers a process of memory that allows them to see.
+The process is not a form of genius but an acutely refined sense of analysis, an ability to break down the painting one is looking at into a collection of distinctive traits found in the diverse works of an artist.

 For an Eye, discoveries of this kind are very rare.
-He may search tenaciously for something, often without success and then, without intending to, make unexpected discoveries.
+He may search tenaciously for something, often without success, and then, without intending to, make unexpected discoveries.
 I confess that I have made at least one such discovery, completely by chance.
 It happened in October 2005, in the company of an Italian friend, Carlo Falciani, a specialist in sixteenth-century Italian painting like myself.
-We had been invited to Provence by an art collector in order to consider a painting which, though interesting, did not turn out to be the work we had hoped and, as so often is the case, the collector was left disappointed; in return, however, we made a discovery that would prove crucial to the history of art.
+We had been invited to Provence by an art collector in order to consider a painting that, though interesting, did not turn out to be the work we had hoped, and as so often is the case, the collector was left disappointed; in return, however, we made a discovery that would prove crucial to the history of art.

 It was an indescribable moment.